-Users should read the Research Information Policy that explains different responsibilities relating to Pure and the data it contains.
+Users should read the Research Information Policy (coming soon) that explains different responsibilities relating to Pure and the data it contains.

 If you hold a role in our system, you can use our user guides (PDF) on this page to help you get the most out of Pure.
 You can find links to this page and to the Elsevier user manual under Help and support at the bottom of the screen when logged in to Pure

 - Expand the sections below to find user guides.